Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Explicit schemes for USD of coherent states

 \section{Explicit schemes for USD of coherent states}

 Below we present three schemes for linear receivers.
 The first two, in Sections \ref{sec:1event} and \ref{sec:diplace}, exploit a single detection event to achieve USD of coherent states.
 The third scheme in Section \ref{sec:2events} exploits double detection events.
+These schemes are not necessarily optimal for the given resources, however, we show that they are optimal or near-optimal in a number of instances.